Brenda Yeoh

-Brenda Yeoh Saw Ai (杨淑爱) is a Singaporean academic and geographer, currently serving as Raffles Professor of Social Sciences at the National University of Singapore.
+Brenda Yeoh Saw Ai (杨淑爱) is a Singaporean academic and geographer.
+She is currently a Distinguished Professor at the National University of Singapore.

 Biography

 In 1985, Yeoh received a Bachelor of Arts in geography from the University of Cambridge, earning a first class honours degree.
 She went on to read a Diploma in Education from the Institute of Education before completing a stint as a teacher at Victoria Junior College.
 After leaving the teaching service, she read a DPhil in geography from the University of Oxford, and joined the National University of Singapore as an academic.
 She joined NUS as a senior tutor in 1987, was made full professor in 2005, and served as the Dean of the Faculty of Arts and Social Sciences from 2010–2016.

 In 2000, she received a Fulbright Program scholarship to study at the University of California, Berkeley.

 Yeoh is editor of the journal Asian Population Studies and a member of the International Geographical Union’s Population Geography Commission.